 David Olusoga is a British-Nigerian historian, broadcaster and film-maker.
 His most recent TV series include Black and British: A Forgotten History (BBC Two), The World’s War (BBC Two), A House Through Time (BBC Two) and the BAFTA-winning Britain’s Forgotten Slave Owners (BBC Two).
 He is also the author of Black & British: A Forgotten History which was awarded both the Longman-History Today Trustees Award and the PEN Hessell-Tiltman Prize.
 His other books include The World’s War, which won First World War Book of the Year in 2015.
 David was also a contributor to the Oxford Companion to Black British History and writes for The Guardian, The Observer and BBC History Magazine.
 He is one of the three presenters on the BBC's landmark Arts series Civilizations.

-Malcolm Reading is the Chairman of Malcolm Reading Consultants, the leading independent organiser of architectural competitions in the UK.
-A trained architect, Malcolm is widely recognised within the profession.
-He is a member of the Sovereign Grant Audit Committee, is the Chairman of the Tower of London World Heritage Site consultative committee, a former Trustee to Edinburgh World Heritage, and, having previously served as a Trustee, now works as an adviser to Historic Royal Palaces.
+Malcolm Reading is the founder of Malcolm Reading Consultants, the leading independent organiser of architectural competitions in the UK.
+An architect and an advocate for design excellence, Malcolm is widely recognised within the profession.
+He is a member of the Sovereign Grant Audit Committee, is the Chairman of the Tower of London World Heritage Site Consultative Committee, a former Trustee to Edinburgh World Heritage, and, having previously served as a Trustee for ten years, continues to advise Historic Royal Palaces.
+He has been a judge for World Architecture News' Education Award and 21 for 21 Award, the American Institute of Architects' UK Excellence in Design Award, the Stone Awards and the Prix W architectural prize.
 Malcolm is also an observer on Historic England's Historic Estates Committee.

 Sarah Staniforth CBE